 What is BreatheAware?

-We won’t go into unnecessary detail here, but stress largely defies definition because it’s such a subjective experience.
+Stress largely defies definition because it’s such a subjective experience.
 What causes one person to stress out may not make another person to so much as flinch, and what one individual considers through-the-roof-stress levels another might view as a walk in the park.

 Basically, stress is your body’s response to a demand or threat.
-Your nervous system releases high levels of the hormones adrenaline and cortisol, which increases heart rate, tenses muscles, boosts blood pressure, and sharpens senses, which is known as the fight or flight response.
+Your nervous system releases high levels of the hormones adrenaline and cortisol, which increases heart rate, tenses muscles, boosts blood pressure, and sharpens senses, which together is known as the fight or flight response.

 While this stress response evolved to help keep us alert and out of danger’s way, our body can’t distinguish between stress caused by (for example) a wooly mammoth charging our family or the tight deadline your boss handed you at the last minute.